googlefonts/googlefonts.github.io/gf-guide/metrics.md

 The following rules apply to all new font families, and should be enforced to upgraded font families when possible.

-**1. Vertical metrics must not be calculated by the font editor automatically.**
+#### 1. Vertical metrics must not be calculated by the font editor automatically

 GF doesn't want this because they all do it differently.

+#### 2. Vertical metrics must be consistent across a family.

+Each font in a family must share the same vertical metric values.

+This rule can be avoided if a font is being upgraded and previously had inconsistent family metrics.
+If this is the case, the aim should be to visually match the line spacing of each font, but fix any clipping issues caused by incorrect `WinAscent`, `WinDescent` values.

+#### 3. If the family is being updated, the line height must visually match the previous release

+Some applications do not allow users to control the line height/leading of their fonts.
+Word processors and text editors are common culprits.
+It is essential their documents do not reflow.

-**2. The following vertical metric parameters must be set for each font in a family.**
+##### 4. The following vertical metric parameters must be set for each font in a family

 | Ms Spec ttf spec        | Glyphs.app Master customParameter | FontLab                | ufo3 fontinfo.plist      |
 |-------------------------|-----------------------------------|------------------------|--------------------------|